-Organigram is a Moncton-based licensed producer of medical and adult-use recreational cannabis.
+Organigram is a Moncton-based licensed producer of medical and adult-use retail cannabis.
 They are one of Canada’s original licensed cannabis producers, having launched in 2013 and received their license in April 2014.

 May 8 saw Medical Cannabis Week bring a national cannabis event to Moncton.
 To celebrate the event, we spoke to two of Organigram’s senior leaders.
 First up was Senior Vice President, Marketing and Communications, Ray Gracewood; you can read that piece here.